 In 1900, the union acquired the former Metropolitan Infirmary for Children at Margate for use as a seaside convalescent home.

-West Ham placed many of its poor law children is scattered homes where a group of children were looked after by a house-parent and attended local schools.
+West Ham later placed many of its poor law children in scattered homes, where a group of children were looked after by a house-parent and attended local schools.
 By 1913, the union had scattered homes at 31 and 31B, 96, 98, 100, 102 Ferndale Road, Leytonstone and 21-27 Pelham Road, South Woodford.
 In the mid-1920s, there were also homes at Savage Gardens, East Ham; Ashford Road, South Woodford; Davies Lane, Leytonstone; Capel Road, Forest Gate; Keogh Road, Stratford; and Pulteney Road, South Woodford.

 In 1907, the West Ham Guardians purchased a site at Aldersbrook on which, in 1910, they erected receiving homes for children being placed in the union's scattered homes.
 The location and layout of the Aldersbrook site is shown on the 1915 map below.

 The homes were subsequently taken over by East Ham County Borough who added a recreation hall in 1931.

 The homes have now been converted to flats.

 - Newham Archives and Local Studies Library, Stratford Library, 3 The Grove, London E15 1EL.
 Holdings include: Guardians' Minutes (1836-1930).

 - Waltham Forest Archives, Vestry House Museum, Vestry Road, Walthamstow, London E17 9NH.
 Holdings: Central Home admissions - women and children only (1906-18 (incomplete) and 1918-1959); West Ham Union, printed Guardians’ reports (1906-1930) and statements of accounts (1902-1926)..